chandusreeram-9399/Selenium_task/README.md

     ```

 ## Running tests

 * Run sample test:
   - To run the sample test across platforms defined in the `browserstack.yml` file, run:
     ```
     browserstack-sdk ./tests/test.py
     ```
-* Run tests on locally hosted website:
-  - To run the local test across platforms defined in the `browserstack.yml` file, run:
-    ```
-    browserstack-sdk ./tests/local-test.py
-    ```
+    -To run the script on your local machine or any editor
+      ./tests/localmacine.py
+*